prateekralhan/Automatic-Python-based-SQL-queries-execution/README.md

 2. Establish connection with the server and pull results from the database using your SQL Query.
 You need to append your entire SQL query in the ***query*** string defined in the code.
 I have used multiline strings here so that you can also include lengthy queries here.

 3. Append the results in the Excel spreadsheet.
 I have formatted it a bit.
 Please feel free to play around and modify the spreadsheet as per the type of results you are fetching from your server.
+The spreadsheet that I have in the folder is dummy, I have erased the fetched output due to presence of Sensitive data in that.

 4. Send Desktop notifications for the same - I am using [***plyer***](https://plyer.readthedocs.io/en/latest/) here to generate Desktop notifications.
 Play around with it and configure as per your choice.